bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/kingslayercodec.md

 ### The puzzle

-> 🛈  The puzzle is very time-consuming, and the password screen only allows very little time to enter the password after you click check.
+> ℹ︎  The puzzle is very time-consuming, and the password screen only allows very little time to enter the password after you click check.
 So keep the password ready!

 ![Solution to the wire puzzle](../../Resources/files/kingslayer_codek/puzzle.png)